 Chief Executive Officer, Perth USAsia Centre

-L. Gordon Flake is a member of the US Studies Centre's Board of Directors.
-Flake is the founding CEO of the Perth USAsia Centre, a position he assumed in January 2014.
-He was previously Executive Director of the Maureen and Mike Mansfield Foundation, a Senior Fellow and Associate Director of the Program on Conflict Resolution at The Atlantic Council of the United States and prior to that Director for Research and Academic Affairs at the Korea Economic Institute of America.
+Prior to joining the Perth USAsia Centre, he was the Executive Director of the Maureen and Mike Mansfield Foundation, an Associate Director of the Program on Conflict Resolution at The Atlantic Council of the United States, and Director for Research and Academic Affairs at the Korea Economic Institute of America.

 The United States is Australia’s largest investment partner, its second largest two-way trade partner and a key technology partner.
 While China is Australia’s largest trade partner in terms of exports and imports, the...